-Kapi'olani Community College Attention: Director of Safety and Emergency Management 4303 Diamond Head Road, Ohia 103A Honolulu, Hawai'i 96816
+Kapi'olani Community College Attention: Campus Safety & Emergency Management Director 4303 Diamond Head Road, Ohia 103A Honolulu, Hawai'i 96816

 Should there be any amendment to this ASR, an email notice will be sent to the campus community.
 The cover page will reflect: "Revised as of: [Date]").
 The revised version will also be posted on the campus website for public download.